 The blue holes of the Andros islands in the Bahamas are deep chasms found both inland and in the ocean.
 These unique ecosystems contain massive cave systems stretching out for miles.
 It’s speculated that these caverns interconnect the holes themselves.
 Due to the inherent dangers of diving in these locations, however, most of the underground networks remain unexplored.

 The holes contain a layer of freshwater that seals off the underlying saltwater, creating an environment that fascinates scientists.
 Divers who venture into the depths of these wonders compare them to how scaling Mount Everest feels for a mountain climber.
 Diving here requires specialized training and equipment, and even then, the holes have proven deadly to many divers whose remains still rest there.

 According to local legends, the Lusca is a half-shark, half-octopus creature that stalks the blue holes and surrounding ocean waters.
-The beast is said to reach lengths of more than 75 feet, and it is known to hunt humans.
-The legends have even spawned a series of movies entitled Sharktopus and have been featured in investigative documentary series like MonsterQuest and Expedition X.
+The beast is said to reach lengths of more than 75 feet and is known to hunt humans.
+The legends have spawned a series of movies entitled Sharktopus and have been featured in investigative documentaries like MonsterQuest and Expedition X.

 The idea of a shark/octopus hybrid sounds ridiculous; however, the reports of attacks on fishermen, swimmers, and divers seem very real.

 Local fishermen are terrified of the Lusca, claiming the monster can drag entire boats underwater.
 There are even claims of people being drug off the shore by tentacles, never to be seen again.
 Swimmers have also disappeared beneath the surface — even when accompanied by friends and family.
 Eyewitnesses claim that they never saw anything in the clear blue water: No sign of the predator, the victim, or blood in the water.
 Some divers have even reported being attacked by a giant octopus while exploring the blue holes.